 - Office for Mac lacks the features required to complete many assignments.

-- You can complete the MyLab Lessons, Homeworks #1-#3, the MyLab Bonus Projects, and many Participation Projects using Microsoft Office for Mac without using the virtual machine.
+- You can complete the MyLab Lessons, Homeworks #1-#3, the MyLab Extra Credit Projects, and many Participation Projects using Microsoft Office for Mac without using Windows Virtual Desktop.

-- CS101 lab computers use the Windows version of Office.
+- CS101 lab computers use the Windows version of Office 365.
 If you complete assignments in Open Lab or using a lab computer, you must be able to use this version of Office.